pknell/cloud-formation-daily-test/blog.md

 This provider specifies the region, which is required when using Terraform with AWS.
 If the region was omitted, Terraform will prompt for it (similar to the prompt for the ssh_key_name).
 The aws_caller_identity and aws_region data sources are used later in the template when we need to reference the current region and account ID.
+If you're using a different region (other than us-east-1), such as if you're SSH Key Pair is in a different region, then you'll need to adjust the region in the template file (or remove that line, so that Terrform will prompt for it).

 After the provider, the template declares a variable called ssh_key_name.
 This is needed because it's a required parameter to the CF template (for Docker) that we're running.
 Terraform prompts the user for this value if it's not